PulseMedica/FemtoLauncher/README.md

 - [x] Close software takes too long — should probably show a "loading" state or bring output container to view, OR clear it.
 - [ ] Log messages in `output-container` are outputting the same message twice. *This is because of react dev mode.
 Not a real bug if ran in produyction*.
+- [ ] Need to configre production mode.